mruebush/rasr/README.md

 ## Getting Started

+Our deployed version is up and running at: [http://rasr.azurewebsites.net](http://rasr.azurewebsites.net)

-To get you started you can simply clone the rasr and rasr-server repository and install the dependencies with bower and npm
+Or if you prefer to run it locally, simply clone the rasr and rasr-server repository and install the dependencies with bower and npm

 ### Prerequisites